 $ ssh <YourNetID>@nobel.princeton.edu

 The Nobel system is open to the world so there is no need to use a VPN.
 For more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you are new to Linux then look at Introduction to Unix at Princeton.

 As of June 2021, the default shell for all OIT-managed Linux systems is /bin/bash.
 If you wish to change the default shell then see Unix: How do I enable/change the default Unix shell on my account?

 Since Nobel is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

 Using Nobel also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
-For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
+For an introduction to navigating Princeton's High Performance Computing systems, view our Guide to Princeton's Research Computing Clusters.
 Some additional information specific to Nobel can be found below.

 Please be mindful that Nobel is a shared resource for all users.

 There is no batch scheduler running on the Nobel cluster, and users are urged to avoid launching processes that will overburden the system.

 For more technical details, click here to see the full version of the systems table.

 |Nobel Dell Linux Server||2.6 GHz Ice Lake||2||64||1 TB||128||N/A||10.6 TFLOPS|